biniamsea2/Soccer-Site/README.md

 ----

 ## Application Summary
 This application was built using ASP.NET Core with razor pages.
-I wanted to sharpen my skills with razor pages and skills of using outside data to build a web application
+I wanted to sharpen my skills with razor pages and skills of using outside data to build a web application.
+I wanted to have fun with this project so I combined both my hobbies (sports and coding) into one and this is what came out of that.

 ## Application Technologies
 ASP.NET Core